elerihulme/surf-track/README.md

 ## Technologies used
 - ### Languages:

-    + [Python 3.8.5](https://www.python.org/downloads/release/python-385/): the primary language used to develop the server-side of the website.
+    + [Python](https://www.python.org/): the primary language used to develop the server-side of the website.
     + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
     + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.
+    + [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): language used to provide interactivity to the website.

-- ### Frameworks and libraries:
+- ### Frameworks:

     + [Django](https://www.djangoproject.com/): python framework used to create all the logic.
-    + [Bootstrap](https://getbootstrap.com/): library used for structure, styling and responsive design.
+    + [Bootstrap](https://getbootstrap.com/): css framework used for structure, styling and responsive design.

 - ### Databases: